markre94/CurrencyValueTracker/README.md

 - [ ] complete the unit_test.py file and generate the testing html report
 - [ ] improve the current script by adding the features like generating a weekly reports containing line plots that would describe variabilty of the monitored price and sending it as a fully generated report in PDF via e-mail.
 The e-mail address will be specified by the user.
+- [ ] add data science to predict the price of the tracked currency